Selling to United Nations Agencies: A guide for Canadian businesses

 Procurement documents and competitions

-UN agencies use solicitation documents to request "offers" - which can be bids, proposals or quotations - from their suppliers.
+UN agencies use solicitation documents to request "offers" – which can be bids, proposals, or quotations – from suppliers.
 There are different types of solicitation documents, depending on what is required and the total contract value, but all include all the information you'll need to prepare an offer.

-As well as solicitation documents, UN agencies also issue “expressions of interest” (EOIs) to invite suppliers to provide information about products, resources, qualifications and experience related to a possible contract opportunity.
-An EOI may outline a solicitation process for the contract, but it is not in itself a solicitation document and can be modified or withdrawn at any time.
+As well as solicitation documents, UN agencies also issue pre-tender requests as part of their market research, such as Expressions of Interest (EOIs) and Requests for Information (RFIs), to invite suppliers to provide information about products, resources, qualifications, and experience related to a possible contract opportunity.
+An EOI/RFI may outline a solicitation process for the contract, but it is not in itself a solicitation document and can be modified or withdrawn at any time.

-UN agencies often use EOIs to create short lists of pre-qualified companies for a potential contract opportunity.
-If you're interested in participating in the planned solicitation process described in the EOI, you should respond by briefly outlining your company's expertise and experience as they relate to the upcoming contract requirements.
+UN agencies often use EOIs/RFIs to create short lists of pre-qualified companies for a potential contract opportunity.
+If you're interested in participating in the planned solicitation process described in the request, you should respond by briefly outlining your company's expertise and experience as they relate to the upcoming contract requirements.

-The UN uses standard types of solicitation documents, as described below.
+After market research has been completed, the UN uses standard types of solicitation documents, as described below:

-- Request for Quotation (RFQ): An informal solicitation, usually issued in order to acquire standard, readily available products.
+- Request for Quotation (RFQ): An informal solicitation of low value (up to $50,000), usually issued to acquire standard, readily available products.
 Awards are made to the lowest-priced, technically acceptable bidder.

-- Invitation to Bid (ITB): A formal solicitation that specifies the quantitative and qualitative requirements of the products as a basis for formal competitive bidding.
+- Invitation to Bid (ITB): A formal solicitation of high value (above $50,000), that specifies the quantitative and qualitative requirements of the products as a basis for formal competitive bidding.
 Awards are made to the lowest-priced, technically acceptable bidder.

-- Request for Proposal (RFP): A formal solicitation inviting proposals for a requirement that cannot be clearly or concisely defined.
-Price is only one of several factors that determine which bidder receives the contract.
+- Request for Proposal (RFP): A formal solicitation of high value (generally above $50,000, but can vary amongst UN agencies), inviting proposals for a requirement that cannot be clearly or concisely defined.
+Award is based on combined (weighted) evaluation of both the technical solution and price based on the most qualified, most responsive proposal.

 UN agencies normally use competitions to procure goods and services, as follows:

 - Limited International Competition (LIC): Available only to a short list of qualified suppliers that the agency selects according to a variety of criteria.
-It is used in special circumstances, such as a situation in which demand is urgent or the supply of the required products is limited.
+Typically, under $200,000 in value, LIC is used in special circumstances, such as a situation in which demand is urgent or the supply of the required products is limited.

-- Local Competition: The procuring agency, for a variety of reasons, may require that bidders be located in the country or region where the products will be used.
+- Local (or National) Competition: The procuring agency, for a variety of reasons, may require that bidders be located in the country or region where the products will be used.

-Direct contracting and long-term agreements may occur as alternatives to competition.
-Direct contracting is used under exceptional circumstances, such as a low contract value, a requirement for standardization or urgent need.
+- Direct contracting: Is used under exceptional circumstances, such as a low contract value, a requirement for standardization or urgent need.

 When a UN agency sends you a solicitation document, you should always return an acknowledgement letter.
 You should do this even if you don't bid, since the acknowledgement will keep your company on the active list.

 If you decide to submit a bid, follow the bidding document instructions exactly or your bid will almost certainly be rejected.
+If you are uncertain about instructions or a requirement, ask for clarification – don't guess.
 Other things to keep in mind:

 - For many products, the company submitting the lowest-priced, technically acceptable offer will be awarded the contract.